St. Paul’s Church – Summerville, South Carolina

 Meanwhile, a parish that abutted both St. Andrew’s and St. George’s – St. Paul’s Parish – was conducting worship services in its second building.
 The first parish church, built in 1708 on the Stono River in Rantowles, suffered extensive damage during the Yemassee War in 1715.
 It was replaced by another one eight miles away in 1736.
 In 1829 the Reverend Philip Gadsden of St. Paul’s Stono Church, as it was called, began holding services in people’s homes in the new village of Summerville.
 These worshipers had been traveling more than twenty miles to St. Paul’s Stono.
 In 1830 the Summerville Episcopalians built a church of their own near the current site of St. Paul’s in Summerville, which served as a chapel of ease for members of St. Paul’s Stono.
 Previous members and descendants of St. George’s Church also began worshiping here.

 In 1855 St. Paul’s in Summerville became incorporated and acquired the remains of St. George’s Church.
 The current building seen above was built in 1857, replacing the original.
 Following the Civil War in 1866, St. Paul’s Church became an independent church.
 St. George’s Church fell to ruins by 1870, though its bell tower remains.
-St. Paul’s Church, a member of the Diocese of South Carolina, left the national Episcopal Church in 2012.
+St. Paul’s Church, a member of the Diocese of South Carolina, left The Episcopal Church (TEC) in 2012.

 Summerville originated as a pineland summer refuge for low country planters.
 Originally the streets were laid out without any plan and winding roads still characterize the oldest section of town.
 This “old town” lies in the southwestern portion of the historic district and contains about two thirds of the land and half the structures of the district.
 The South Carolina Canal and Railroad Company laid out the more regular “new town” in 1832.
 Streets run parallel and at right angles to the track laid in 1830-1831.
 The “old town” and that portion of the “new town” were incorporated into the village of Summerville in 1847.
 Following the Civil War, wealthy northerners began wintering there.